C3 Corvette Exhaust

-An inexpensive converter for 1975-1981 Corvettes is Walker #15037.
+Catalytic converters, in good working order, do not rob power from an engine.
+An inexpensive EPA certified converter for 1975-1981 Corvettes is Walker #15037.
 It has a stainless-steel body and no air tube.
 Inlet and outlet are both 2-1/4" and are a pipe-to-pipe fit.
 This unit is sold as a universal fit, and is not legal for sale on vehicles licensed in the state of California.

 1980-1982 Corvette Exhaust